 Sashimi-grade tuna, marinated cucumbers, and a tangy soy glaze upgrade this classic Mexican dish.
 It looks super fancy but is surprisingly simple to make.
-Watch this video and see for yourself.

 - 3 tablespoons soy sauce